FOSSEE/pyvnt/README.md

 There are different classes in the package for different kinds of data in OpenFOAM:

-- `ValueProperty` class is used to represent basic values.
-There are three children classes under `ValueProperty`:
+- `Value_P` class is used to represent basic values.
+There are three children classes under `Value_P`:
-    - `EnumProp` class is used to represent string values.
+    - `Enm_P` class is used to represent string values.
 The reason for it being an enum is that the fields that have string values usually have a vew options for the string values, and a enum helps to reinforce those options and prevent the user from entering incorrect values.
     - `IntProperty` class is used to represent Integer values.
     - `FloatProperty` class is used to represent Floating point values

-- `KeyData` class is used to store keys for the OpenFOAM distionary data types
+- `Key_C` class is used to store keys for the OpenFOAM distionary data types

 - `Foam` class is used to represent the OpenFOAM dictionary data type.